Stem Cell Treatment for Cardiomyopathy and Congestive Heart Failure (CHF)

 Regenocyte provides the best treatments for Cardiomyopathy and Heart failure due to the most advanced stem cell processing and delivery technology.
 Our experience and results are unsurpassed.
 Please read below a study that was done on a group of our earliest patients.

-Published in ANTI-AGING MEDICAL NEWS
+Published in REGENERATIVE MEDICAL NEWS

 By Athina Kyritsis, MD; G. Grekos, MD; Hector Rosario, MD, et al.